0xd4y/Writeups/Misc/index.md

 ## Behemoth

 Behemoth is the sequel to Narnia and is rated to be slightly harder.
-In comparison to Narnia, it involved more reverse engineering exercises and required more knowledge of C. Each binary contained a different vulnerabilityy, ranging from PATH environment variable privilege escalation to buffer overflows, format string exploits, and bypassing shellcode filtering.
+In comparison to Narnia, it involved more reverse engineering exercises and required more knowledge of C. Each binary contained a different vulnerability ranging from PATH environment variable privilege escalation to buffer overflows, format string exploits, and bypassing shellcode filtering.

 <a href="https://0xd4y.github.io/Writeups/Misc/Behemoth%20Writeup.pdf">Behemoth Writeup</a>